Gluttony: St. Gregory the Great

-The fifth way is worse than all others, said St. Gregory, because it shows attachment to pleasure most clearly.
+This fifth way is worse than all others, said St. Gregory, because it shows attachment to pleasure most clearly.
 To recapitulate, St Gregory the Great said that one may succumb to the sin of gluttony by: 1.
 Time (when); 2.
 Quality; 3.
 Stimulants; 4.
 Quantity; 5.
 Eagerness.
 He asserts that the irregular desire is the sin, not the food: "For it is not the food, but the desire that is in fault".

 St. Thomas Aquinas

-In his Summa Theologica (Part 2-2, Question 148, Article 4), St. Thomas Aquinas reiterated the list of five ways to commit gluttony:
+In his Summa Theologica, St. Thomas Aquinas reiterated the list of five ways to commit gluttony: